ikskuh/kristall/BUILDING.md

 #### Notes on FreeBSD
 - Kristall can't be used with LibreSSL, but requires OpenSSL (probably because of Qt)
+- Required packages
+  - `qt5`
+<tiwesdaeg> xq: I just built kristall on a new freebsd install.
+<tiwesdaeg> all I needed to do was install the git and qt5 packages

 #### Notes for Ubuntu
 Supported Versions: 18.04, 20.04